 Basically, pack half as much as you think you'll need and bring twice as much money and you'll have a great week!

 In St Thomas taxi service can be quite expensive and sometimes a little stressful, especially at the airport.
 Usually cab fare is $15 per person from the airport to the East End, where Compass Point Marina is located.
 Also, be aware that some cab companies charge a fee for the amount of luggage you have with you as well.
 It is highly recommended that you pre-arrange your transportation a day or two prior to your arrival.
 If not, you will most likely end up in an open air cab or large van with other people and your stop will be the last stop because of the location.
 For printable transportation information click here.
 All cab drivers are familiar with the location of Compass Point Marina.
 Once you arrive at CPM, you will be looking for our office which has full length banners on either side of the door that say "Virgin Islands Yacht Charters".

 ARRIVING IN ST THOMAS

 Renting a car instead of hiring a taxi can actually be quite the savings, especially if you plan to do your own provisioning.
-You can leave the car at the marina and Paradise Car Rental will pick it up.
-This is the only car rental company/service on island that we recommend.
+You can leave the car at the marina and the car rental company will pick it up.
+These are the only car rental companies/services on island with our recommendation.